webreactor/rmq-dump/Readme.md

 Copy all messages from one queue1 to queue2 qithout storing them:

-`rmq-dumper -u user -p pass -v /app/live:queue1 dump | ./rmq-dumper -u user -p pass -a :queue2 load`
+`rmq-dump -u user -p pass -v /app/live:queue1 dump | ./rmq-dump -u user -p pass -a :queue2 load`

 Copy all messages from vhost1 to vhost2 not storing them.
 Note: all queues have exists at vhost2:

-`rmq-dumper -u user -p pass -v /vhost1 dump | ./rmq-dumper -u user -p pass -a /vhost2 load`
+`rmq-dump -u user -p pass -v /vhost1 dump | ./rmq-dump -u user -p pass -a /vhost2 load`

 List all what you have in RMQ: